 Is a hybrid prosthesis the same as All-on-4?

 No. All-on-4 is the implant placement concept.
-A hybrid prosthesis is the fixed full-arch restoration
+A hybrid prosthesis is the fixed full-arch restoration attached to those implants.

 We use cookies to enhance your experience on our website.
 Some cookies help us to provide statistical analysis, personalised content and advertisements.
 If you prefer, you can choose to accept only essential cookies.